A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Real data application

 The behavioral traits were measured through a series of experiments \citep{parker2016genome}.
 For methamphetamine sensitivity traits, the locomotor activity of each mouse was measured by total distance traveled (in cm) over the 30-minute interval immediately after the injection in each day.
 The activity and time spent in the center of the arena on the first day were also recorded.
+The mice were injected with saline on first two days and received MA on the third day.
 The conditioned fear traits measure the recall of the fearful memory by measuring the mice's freezing behavior in response to the stimulus.
 After the mice being placed in the test chambers, the average proportion of time freezing over the 30-180 seconds interval is recorded at each day.
 Besides, binary traits were also created for fear conditioning metrics that show a "bimodal" freezing distribution.
 Finally, the prepulse inhibition (PPI) is a reduction in startle response that occurs when a non-startling lead stimulus (“prepulse”) precedes a startling stimulus.
-The PPI traits were defined as the difference of the average startle amplitude during the 3, 6 or 12-db prepulse trials to the average startle amplitude during the pulse-alone trials.
+The PPI traits were defined as the difference of the average startle amplitude during the 3, 6 or 12-db prepulse trials to the average startle amplitude during the pulse-alone trials. }

+The phenotypic correlations among the continuous traits are shown in Figure \ref{fig:pheno-cor} (a).
+The heritability estimates of continuous traits using GCTA and our proposed method are present in Figure \ref{fig:pheno-cor} (b).
+Due to the limited sample size, the proposed method may not be able to capture the signal when traits have dense and weak effects.
+For the subsequent analysis, we consider 22 continuous traits with estimated heritability larger than 0.10 by the proposed method.